devnulli/devnulli/README.md

 When I entered my current job, I was SHOCKED!
 Shall I stay and fight?
 Shall I shake head and move on to something else?
 I chose the first option.

-I LOVE that In my current job, I currently have a huge change to go from full legacy to state of the art, and write down my experiences and stories I encounter on that road.
+I LOVE that In my current job, I currently have a huge chance to try and move something big from full legacy to state of the art, and write down my experiences and stories I encounter on that road.
+A chance, I will never get again in my life.
+So.
+I stayed in that hell.
 BUT:
   - Will I succeed?
 Or will it break me?